Teaching Sustained Investigation

-The idea that ONE thing can be the object of sustained investigation sets the stage for further development of a detective like inquiry.
+The idea that ONE thing can be the object of sustained investigation sets the stage for further development of critical and visual inquiry.

 This activity helps to address Process Portfolio criterion B: